Web administrator as a consumer (take 3).

 A House Inside

 The Chills – Snow Bound

 Martin Phillipps’s music channeled through unstable and unlucky The Chills will always be welcomed here.
 On “Snow Bound” his soul-searching is matched with baroque style of songwriting.
 Due to slightly more complex and ornate use of keyboards, the album can sound stodgy, especially when moodiness takes over me.
-In that frame of mind “Snow Bound” reminds me of an album by a prog-rock band on the New Wave bandwagon or maybe of a tribute to Split Enz clowns circa ’78.
+In that frame of mind “Snow Bound” reminds me of an album by a prog-rock band in New Wave clothes or maybe of a tribute to Split Enz clowns circa ’78.
 Living ain’t easy.
 Thank God I like keyboards a lot.